-- Indigenous (Aboriginal) peoples: Indian, Inuit, or Metis peoples of Canada (including status, treaty, or registered persons as well as non-status and non-registered persons).
+- Indigenous (Aboriginal) peoples: persons who are First Nations, Metis or Inuit peoples of Canada (including status, treaty, or registered persons as well as non-status and non-registered persons).

-- Visible minorities: persons, other than Indigenous peoples, who are non-Caucasian in race, or non-white in colour.
+- Members of visible minorities (racially marginalized) groups: persons, other than Indigenous peoples, who are non-Caucasian in race, or non-white in colour.

 - Persons with disabilities: persons who have a long-term or recurring physical, mental, sensory, psychiatric or learning impairment, who, due to that impairment, consider themselves to be disadvantaged in employment, or believe that an employer or potential employer is likely to consider them to be disadvantaged in employment, or who have been accommodated in their current job.